bshahar/Trading-system/README.md

 ## Add product to a store
 ### parameters:
-1. storeOwnerId - the owner user name in the system.
+1. storeOwnerName - the owner user name in the system.
-2. storeId - name of the store as it is in the system.
+2. storeName - name of the store as it is in the system.
 3. name - prduct name.
 4. categories - list of categories the product is associated to.
 5. price